Description

 Bloom: Spring, summer and fall.

-Leaves: Green, pointed, smooth-edged, narrow, 1.5-2" long.
+Leaves: Green, pointed, smooth-edged, narrow, 1.5-2" (3.8-5cm) long.

-tuber.
-This plant has a watery, translucent sap instead of the milky white sap of other milkweeds, and
+Stems: This plant has a single stem when young.
+Older plants grow multiple stems from a single tuber.
+This plant has a watery, translucent sap instead of the milky white sap of other milkweeds, and does not deter all browsing desert mammals.

-Roots: A deep, tuberous taproot.
-This plant does not transplant once established.
+Roots: This plant has a deep, tuberous taproot.
+It does not transplant once established.

-Wildlife: This plant attracts butterflies and is a caterpillar food plant for Gray Hairstreak,
+Wildlife: The flowers attract butterflies.
+This plant is a caterpillar food plant for Gray Hairstreak, Monarch, and Queen butterflies.
+The leaves and stems are browsed by mammals.

 Toxic / Danger: The sap of the entire plant and roots are mildly poisonous to humans.